Misswieser/credit-risk-classification/README.md

 The confusion matrix of the logistic regression model with resampled data demonstrates a significantly lower number of false positives compared to the original model.
 Specifically, the resampled model identifies only 3 healthy loans as high-risk loans, whereas the original model incorrectly identifies 46 healthy loans as high-risk loans.
 This indicates that the model with resampled data effectively reduces the occurrence of false positives.
 On the other hand, the logistic regression model with resampled data shows an increase in false negatives compared to the original model.
 The resampled model identifies 86 high-risk loans as healthy loans, whereas the original model incorrectly identifies 75 high-risk loans as healthy loans.
 This suggests that the model with resampled data has a higher tendency to misclassify high-risk loans as healthy loans compared to the original model.

 The classification report of logistic regression with resample model has a stronger perdictive performance after oversampling the data than the original model's classification report.
+As shown above, the precision of 1.00 for healthy loans and 0.85 for high-risk loans, and recall of 0.99 for both healthy loans and high-risk loans.

+Comparing the classification report on both models, on the precision score there is a slight difference between the two models, and both show high precision values overall.
+However, on the recall score logistic regression with resample has the significant advantage as it demonstrates the most value count on healthy loans and high-risk loans.

 # Recommendation